 Crosse and Blackwell Sauce Pork Chops

 This golden jar of delicious pickled vegetables is one of many I treasure in my fridge.
-It’s a fantastic product because it’s cheap, ready to use and quite easy to prepare at home if you’re crazy enough about it.
-I made piccalilli pickles once myself at home, find the recipe here.
+It’s a fantastic product because it’s cheap, ready to use and quite easy to prepare at home if you’re crazy about it.
+I often make piccalilli pickles at home, find the recipe here.
 Great fun, I can guarantee you that!
 I mainly use cold pickles in combination with bread, cold cuts and cheese.
-It also works perfectly well as a chutney to spice up a juicy roast or even a homemade hamburger.
+It also works perfectly well as a condiment to spice up a juicy roast or even a homemade hamburger.

 - 2 fresh pork chops